Skip to content

 groups[].values Required if groups used.
 A dictionary of key-value pairs, where the keys match the Link Keys declared in the configuration content.
 The values here will be used as replacements if the expression matches (evaluates as true) AND the user falls into one of the mod ranges defined.

-values Either groups or values must be defined, but not both.
-A dictionary of key-value pairs, where the keys match the Link Keys declared in the configuration content.
+values A dictionary of key-value pairs, where the keys match the Link Keys declared in the configuration content.
 The values here will be used as replacements if the expression matches (evaluates as true).

 Expression